lejara/Floater/README.md

     File > Import > General > File System

     Click next.
-On Windows, click "Browse..." and select the Processing jar files inside PATH_TO_PROCESSING/core/library/.
-On OS X, do not use the "Browse..." button.
-Instead, use the "From directory:" field to manually enter the path to Processing's jar files, which is typically /Applications/Processing 3.app/Contents/Java/core/library/.
-At minimum, select the "core.jar" file inside the "library" folder.
+On Windows, click "Browse..." and select the Processing core.jar file inside PATH_TO_PROCESSING/core/library/.

+    Click Finish.
+If you look at the Package Explorer, you'll notice that there is a new file in our project, called 'core.jar'

+5. Add core.jar to your build path

+    Right click on the core.jar, go to Build Path, and then Add to Build Path

-5. Your done :)
+6. Your done :)

 IMPORTANT NOTE